Kumarakottam Temple: Kandha Purānam

 Kacchiyappar (Kacchiyappa Shiva āchāriyār), a Tamil scholar, was a priest in the Kumara kottam temple.
 He composed the text Kandha Purānam.
 The hall, the Kandhapurāna Arangetra Mantapam (An outdoor pavilion) where Kacchiyappar composed the text still exists in the temple complex.
 Peacocks flock the premises even now.
 Kacchiyappar wrote the epic in six cantos, comprising 10,346 stanzas.
 It is believed that the first line of the first stanza was written by Kacchiyappar's patron deity, Murugan himself.
 The god is also believed to have corrected the 100 stanzas written by the priest during the day.
 The poet took his composition to the god and rehearsed it.
 Even now the priests in the temple are the descendants of Kacchiyappar.

 Festivals

 A popular festival held here is Kandha Shashti (in November), 6th day of waxing (brightening) half of the lunar month Kārtthigai, named after Murugan, also known as Skandha (Kandhan in Tamil).
 During the month of Kārtthigai (November–December) between the darker (waning) half and the brighter (waxing) half of Moon, celebrations are held in the temple when a very large number of lamps are lit in the temple.
 The worship in the temple is scheduled six times daily.
 In every lunar month on the days of the rising star of Kirutthigai (as per Hindu Calendar) festival is held in the temple when very large number of devotees offer prayers to the deity.
-Each temple in Kānchipuram celebrates the Brahmā festival, as Brahmotsavam, when processions of gods are held in the morning and evening hours.
+Each temple in Kānchipuram celebrates the Brahmā festival, as Brahmotsavam, when processions of gods are held in the morning and evening.